Ear-Keeper: A Cross-Platform AI System for Rapid and Accurate Ear Disease Diagnosis: Materials and methods

 For Flow, it is not directly passed into LGSFF but processed through a separate branch path.
 Firstly, an Average Pooling Layer and a Point-wise Convolution Layer are applied to resize the feature map of Flow from 48×28×48 to 384×7×7.
 Then, DropBlock is used to perform regularization on the feature map.
 After that, Efficient Channel Attention (ECA)\cite{31} is applied to enable the network to focus more on the low-level feature information in Flow.
 Batch Normalization and ReLU activation functions are applied to the Flow features.
 The internal structure of ECA is shown in the diagram, where K=5.

-Additionally, we add multiple auxiliary classification heads to Best-EarNet.
-Compared to a single loss, using multiple auxiliary classification heads introduces additional losses from the shallow layers of the network, which increases the gradient signals propagated during backpropagation.
+Multi-scale supervision is particularly important for processing complex medical images, as these images may contain structures and details on multiple scales.
+Therefore, to encourage the network to learn discriminative features at multiple levels, we use multiple auxiliary classification heads to supervise feature representations at different levels, which helps improve the learning efficiency and final performance of the entire network.
+Concretely, we add auxiliary classification heads to stage-2's ouput and stage-3's ouput of Best-EarNet.
+Compared to a single classification head, using multiple auxiliary classification heads introduces additional losses from the shallow layers of the network, which increases the gradient signals propagated during backpropagation.
 This provides extra regularization, improves model robustness, and helps the network converge better and optimize its parameters.
 The internal structure of these auxiliary heads is shown in the Fig. 2d.